 Look at all of the statements outlined.
 Almost all of them talk about the product.
 This is a perfect example of a salesperson trying to sell by talking about the product.

 There is a time and place to talk about the product, but most salespeople either talk too much about the product that they are selling or only talk about that.
-There are a more powerful things to focus on either in place of talking products and features or in addition to like focusing on benefits, problems resolved, asking probing questions, sharing customer examples, focusing on differentiation, etc.
+There are more powerful things to focus on either in place of talking products and features or in addition to like focusing on benefits, problems resolved, asking probing questions, sharing customer examples, focusing on differentiation, etc.

 2. The pitch is “all about me”.

 This example pitch is “all about me” in terms of being all about the salesperson.
 It is all about his (or her) product and him trying to close his sale.
-This comes at an angle that is similar to if you had a conversation with someone in a personal situation and all they talked about was their stuff – their life, interests, hobbies, achievements, belongs, etc.
+This comes at an angle that is similar to if you had a conversation with someone in a personal situation and all they talked about was their stuff – their life, interests, hobbies, achievements, belongings, etc.

 That is not the most engaging way to communicate and it does not foster strong relationships and rapport.
 In this sales role-play and in everyday sales situations, we can improve results by being more focused on the prospect than ourselves.